Grab These Highly Rated Cooking Class Cookbooks & Let the Kids Make Dinner Tonight!

 Homemade fruit roll ups it is!

-All the recipe directions are easy to read for the kids, and explains everything they need to do step-by-step.
+All the recipe directions are easy to read for the kids, and they explain everything they need to do step-by-step.
 For these fruit-roll ups, it was an easy 7 step process.
 I will say that the fruit-roll ups do take some time with the dehydration process, but that gave the kiddos a break from the kitchen to go play while the fruit was baking.

 Not only did my boys have tons of fun diving into this recipe, but they were actually learning how to follow the instructions AND enjoyed the process at the same time.
 Better yet, they had the tangible finished product to gobble up at the end.
 Huge mom win!